When you select an audio file in the Mac Finder, Snapper immediately appears right beneath the current window, showing you the wave form.

 To read or export some audio file formats third party software is required.
 Here's a list of optional packages you can install to get all out of Snapper.

-The latest Snapper 3 is a fully 64 bits application supporting the latest macOS 12 (Monterey) and 11 (Big Sur).
+The latest Snapper 3 is a fully 64 bits application supporting the latest macOS 13 (Ventura) and macOS 12 (Monterey).

-Version 3.1.0 adds native compatibility for the new Apple Silicon (M1) computers to ensure Snapper snaps on all the new macs.
+Version 3.1.0 adds native compatibility for the Apple silicon (ARM/M1) computers to ensure Snapper snaps on the new macs too.

 The update to Snapper 3 is free for all registered Snapper 2 users.